nathantannar4/InputBarAccessoryView/README.md

 - 1.2.0
         - Better XCode docs
         - `InputItem` is now a protocol that you can give to the `InputBarAccessoryView`
-        - `InputManager` is now a protocol that you can conform to make a plugin
+        - `InputPlugin` is now a protocol that you can conform to make a plugin
         - `AutocompleteManager` and `AttactchmentManager` are no longer members of  `InputBarAccessoryView` by default.
-You will need to create them and assign them to the `inputManager` property of the `InputBarAccessoryView`
+You will need to create them and assign them to the `InputPlugin` property of the `InputBarAccessoryView`
 - 1.1.2
         - Fixed issue where adjusting the `InputTextView`'s placeholder text alignment didn't work
         - Fixed iPhone X support where the home indicator overlapped the `InputTextView`